 He chose to paint what he knew, what he loved, and what he felt was important to his own personal understanding of life and the way it is lived.
 His dogged commitment to pursue his own inclinations in both art and life drew others to come and see, to consider, and possibly to change themselves.

 My favorite piece of Hubbard’s is called Window on the River, 1986.
 This piece was painted just two years before his death.
 I’ve always loved it, ever since I saw it on the cover of a collection of three of Wendell Berry’s novels.
-Berry himself helped me understand the picture, writing about it in his biography of Hubbard.

 The window in between the painter and his river is, perhaps, a recognition of the limits placed upon the medium of art.Kevin Morse